Confederation Liberty and Independence: History

 In 2022, serious internal splits emerged as a result of Janusz Korwin-Mikke's pro-Russian and Ukrainophobic stances in light of the Russian invasion of Ukraine, causing several members to renounce their KORWiN memberships, albeit remaining within the coalition.
 Ahead of the 2023 Polish parliamentary election, they were considered possible kingmakers.
 Bosak, one of Confederation's leaders, said: "Confederation has no intention of prolonging PiS's power or facilitating Tusk's return to power.
 The majority of our voters do not want this."
 Korwin-Mikke, a former member of the European Parliament who ran for the party from the Warsaw region in 2023, has a history of sexist statements about women.
 He said: "I am against voting rights for women.
 This is biology.
 A woman at the age of 55, when estrogen stops working, reaches the age when she can finally vote."
 Ryszard Zajączkowski, a university professor and one of the coalition's candidates, said that Poles were subjected to what he described as genocide "at the hands of Jews working together with communists" after World War II, and said that communism is worse than fascism.
 He said: "Compared to which the Auschwitz camp could be called a holiday camp."
 In October 2023, Korwin-Mikke was suspended from the party.

+In the 2023 Polish parliamentary election, the Confederation ended up winning 7.16% of the popular vote and won 18 seats in the Sejm.

 On April 21, 2024, in the second round of the presidential elections in Bełchatów, Patryk Marjan, a member of New Hope, was elected, becoming the party's first city president.

 In August 2024, the Council of Leaders declared Sławomir Mentzen as the formation's candidate in the upcoming 2025 presidential election, who became the first major politician to start his presidential campaign.
 Despite this decision, on 15 January 2025, Grzegorz Braun, leader of the affiliate party, announced his intent to also run in the election, confirming previous speculations.
 As a result, Braun was expelled from the KWiN on 17 January.
 Janusz Korwin-Mikke, founder and former member of the KWiN, has expressed support for Braun's candidacy.

 On 8 March 2025, party congress, which convenes once every five years, elected new Council of Leaders excluding foregoing representatives from Braun's party Włodzimierz Skalik and Robert Iwaszkiewicz, which were also expelled from the KWiN earlier that week.
 On 10 March, Braun's party MPs Skalik and Roman Fritz decided to leave the Confederation parliamentary group, which now counts 16 members.